 SHARE

-Planning your next family photos session in New Jersey?
-As both a photographer and a mom, I know it’s easy to feel a little overwhelmed.
-Between busy schedules, outfit planning, and making sure the kids are happy, there’s a lot to think about!
+Planning a family photo session in New Jersey?
+As both a photographer and a mom, I know it can feel overwhelming.
+Between busy schedules, outfit choices, and making sure the kids are happy, there’s a lot to think about!

 The good news?
 A little preparation goes a long way.
 Over the years, I’ve noticed a few common slip-ups that can make family photos more stressful than they need to be.
-Today, I’m sharing six mistakes parents often make before their photo session in NJ—plus my simple tips for keeping your session relaxed, joyful, and fun.
+Today, I’m sharing six mistakes parents make before their photo session—plus my simple tips for keeping your session relaxed, joyful, and fun.

 (And don’t worry—none of the parents pictured here made these mistakes!)

-Quick tip: Instead of cramming the day, make your session the highlight!
-Many families bring a favorite book to read together during photos or plan a fun treat afterward, like ice cream sundaes at home.
-A sweet little incentive goes a long way with kids.
+Instead of cramming in errands and activities, make your session the highlight of the day!
+Many families bring a favorite book to read together during photos or plan a fun treat afterward.
+A simple incentive can help kids feel excited and cooperative kids.

-If kids are cold, itchy, or uncomfortable, it’s tough for them to relax and smile naturally.
+If kids are cold or uncomfortable, it’s harder for them to relax and smile naturally.
 Layers are your best friend!
-Think cozy cardigans, a shawl, or a soft wool coat for late fall.
-That way, kids can stay warm and comfortable while still looking stylish.
+Think cozy cardigans, soft sweaters, or a lightweight jacket for cooler evenings.
+Layers let kids stay comfortable while still looking stylish.

-Quick tip: Always have a back-up outfit on hand.
-It’s easier to remove a layer than it is to warm up a shivering child.
+Quick tip: Always have a backup outfit on hand.
+Spills and dirt happen, and it’s easier to swap a layer than worry about stains.

 Mom Note: I offer styling suggestions to all clients and I encourage you to reach out with any questions.
 I’m happy to help!